About the Thrive by Five Index

 Delayed by the COVID-19 pandemic, data was eventually gathered in late 2021, and the inaugural Thrive by Five Index launched in April 2022.

-The inaugural Thrive by Five Index was initiated by FNB and Innovation Edge, in collaboration with DBE, and was supported by the United States Agency for International Development (USAID) and ECD Measure.
+The inaugural 2021 Thrive by Five Index was initiated by FNB and Innovation Edge, in collaboration with DBE, and was supported by the United States Agency for International Development (USAID) and ECD Measure.
 Data was collected using the locally-developed and standardised ELOM tools.
-As of 2022, responsibility for coordination of the Index shifted to DataDrive2030.
+As of 2022, responsibility for coordinating the Index sits with DataDrive2030.

 Why Invest in Early Childhood?